 Additionally, some current employees may have trouble initially adjusting to working with a PEO.
 But the right PEO mostly works in the background and will not disrupt the existing work culture.
-And the past few years have effectively normalized working remotely with various professionals and organizations, so partnering with a PEO should be relatively seamless.
+And the past few years have effectively normalised working remotely with various professionals and organisations, so partnering with a PEO should be relatively seamless.

 How to Determine If You Need a PEO

-A professional employer organization offers plenty of benefits.
+A professional employer organisation offers plenty of benefits.
 However, not every business actually needs a PEO.
 With that in mind, how can you figure out if your own business needs one?